 Learn more about mastectomy and tumor margins.

-A pathologist studies the tissue removed during surgery (including the margins) under a microscope.
-He/she determines whether or not the margins contain cancer cells.
+A pathologist studies the tissue removed during surgery under a microscope and determines whether or not the margins contain cancer cells.

 Negative (also called “clean,” “not involved” or “clear”) margins